kentcdodds/bookshelf/README.md

 - 📺 only necessary if the workshop is remote via Zoom
 - 👋 specific to the material for this workshop
 - 3️⃣ Only needed to prepare for part 3 of this workshop
+- 4️⃣ Only needed to prepare for part 4 of this workshop

 - [ ] 👋 Setup the project (follow the setup instructions below) (~5 minutes)
 - [ ] 📺 Install and setup [Zoom](https://zoom.us) on the computer you will be